Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 }
 ```

+Due to the configured `initialValue`, the first resulting target URL will be : `https://myserver/my-api?from=1641290851`
-The resulting target URL looks like this: `https://myserver/my-api?from=1632304569`
+The subsequent resulting target URL looks like this: `https://myserver/my-api?from=1641377251`

 ## Pagination